apache/openwhisk-debugger/README.md

 # OpenWhisk Debugger

 This project currently supports debugging NodeJS actions on your laptop.
+For now, you must have [NodeJS](https://nodejs.org) installed on your computer in order to use the debugger.

 ## Usage